Biden campaign’s selection of preferred super PAC stokes strife in Democratic Party

 Clyburn is a prominent advocate of Unite the Country, and his daughter is on the group’s board.

-Jim Messina, campaign manager for Obama’s 2012 reelection run, said the party’s donors need to invest in many independent groups to beat Trump.
+Jim Messina, campaign manager for Obama’s 2012 reelection run and an adviser to a different superPAC, American Bridge 21st Century, said the party’s donors need to invest in many independent groups to beat Trump.

 “Democrats have one goal this election and that’s to defeat Donald Trump.
 We need a unified effort across multiple organizations focused on the same outcome,” Messina said.
 “One of the most important lessons Democrats learned in 2016 is we must invest in multiple efforts to win.”